harness/developer-hub/kb/platform/harness-platform-faqs.md

 The `liveStatus` expression is designed for use within step groups under a matrix.
 Unlike stageStatus, which doesn't consider running or completed steps under a matrix, liveStatus calculates the status of steps, including those in the running or completed state

-### What are Harness built-in and Custom Variables?
+### What are Harness built-in and custom variables?

 They are a way to refer to something in Harness such as an entity name or a configuration setting.